imccs9911/setupapp-mobileactivationd-patch/README.md

   - On iOS 16 A10+, if you EVER enabled a passcode on 16, you have to reset through the settings app/restore with a computer
   - On A10, this can be fixed in the future by implementing blackbird.
   - On A11, we don't have a SEP exploit yet.

-# How to use?

-A tutorial can be found [here](https://ios.cfw.guide/installing-palera1n).

-# Repos

-### Tweaks mode
-All repos work when using tweaks mode because it uses normal Procursus and not rootless.

-### Rootless
-Repos need to be updated for rootless, here are some that work currently:

-- [Mineek's repo](https://mineek.github.io/repo) contains rootless Procursus packages
-- The official [palera1n repo](https://repo.palera.in) contains miscellaneous packages

-If you want to make a rootless repo, use the official [palera1n repo](https://github.com/palera1n/repo) for reference.
-Every deb should use the `iphoneos-arm64` architecture, and *nothing* should be on the rootfs.
-Everything should be in /var/jb.

 # Credits

 - [Nathan](https://github.com/verygenericname)